nichogx/DiscordRoleSync/README.md

 Please node that in offline mode servers, linking usernames is case-sensitive.

-If you swap between offline and online (or vice-versa), you'll need do delete the database.
+If you swap between offline and online (or vice-versa), you'll need to delete the database.
 If you are using SQLite, just delete the database.db file.
 If you are using MySQL, execute `DROP TABLE syncbot_discordmcusers;`, replacing `syncbot` with the prefix in your config.yml file if you have changed it.

 ## Permission Nodes